MIG Wire Sizes: A Comprehensive Guide

 What is 0.8 mm MIG wire used for?

-0.8 mm MIG wire is commonly used for welding thinner metal sheets, ranging from 0.6 mm to 3 mm in thickness.
-This wire size is ideal for welding materials such as car body panels, thin steel plates, and light-duty welding applications.
+0.8 mm MIG wire is commonly used to weld thinner metal sheets, typically within a range of 0.6 mm to 3 mm in thickness, making it suitable for car body panels and light-duty welding tasks.

 Which is better 0.8 mm or 0.9 mm MIG wire?

-What size wire is common to use with a MIG welder?
+What size wire is commonly used with a MIG welder?

 What is 0.6 MIG wire used for?